-A student shall submit the program for the minor (before he or she has completed 9 hours of it) to the department in the form of a petition (available from the departmental office, CA 504L).
+Students shall submit their proposed programs.
+It is strongly recommended that students intending to minor in history file their petitions before taking advanced courses in history beyond 6 credit hours.
 The petitioning procedure gives students the flexibility necessary to construct minors oriented toward their interests.
-Examples are available for examination in the History office.
+Examples are available for examination in the history office.
 The Department of History shall accept or reject petitions for minors.